-- Wash your clothing in cold water and air dry them
+- Wash your clothes in cold water and air dry them.

-- Use exhaust fans in your kitchen and bathroom sparingly – they pull the hot air that rises to the ceiling out of your apartment
+- Use exhaust fans in your kitchen and bathroom sparingly—they pull the hot air that rises to the ceiling out of your space.

 Energy conservation is important and beneficial for many reasons.
 Saving energy can also help you save money and lessen your impact on the environment.
-Following these tips for saving energy during the winter is a great step towards living a more energy-conscious lifestyle.
+Following these tips for how to save energy in the winter is a great step towards living a more energy-conscious lifestyle.

-Kiwi Energy seeks to acknowledge and encourage our customers to make the right environmental choices and we reward them for these decisions.
-Helping customers save energy is top priority for us.
-Through our Ecogold loyalty program, we’re able to offer customers energy efficient products and services, such as light bulbs and discounted home filter subscriptions.
+Kiwi Energy seeks to acknowledge and encourage our customers to make the right environmental choices, and we reward them for these decisions.
+Helping customers save energy is a top priority for us.
+Through our Ecogold loyalty program, we’re able to offer customers energy-efficient products and services, such as light bulbs and discounted home filter subscriptions.
 The program also offers additional Ecogold Rewards when choosing solar.